 Here are some things I love:

 I love school.
 Really.
-Visiting schools, talking to kids in schools, especially being a student.
-I’ve taught English as a Second Language, and for three years I’ve tutored kindergartners to third graders with Reading Partners in a school in Washington, D.C.
+Especially being a student.
+I love visiting schools and talking to kids in schools.
+I’ve taught English as a Second Language, and for four years I tutored kindergartners to third graders with Reading Partners in a school in Washington, D.C.

 I love reading.
 Of course.